A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Methodology

 \section{Methodology}

-To capture a comprehensive view of the meme coin ecosystem, we design a methodology consisting of three steps.
-We first identify tokens labeled as meme coins by established cryptocurrency platforms, then expand our dataset by collecting newly created tokens from additional sources, and finally apply classification techniques to distinguish meme coins from other cryptocurrency assets.
+To capture a comprehensive view of the meme coin ecosystem, we design a methodology comprising three steps.
+We first identify tokens labeled as meme coins by established platforms, then expand our dataset by collecting newly created tokens from additional sources, and finally apply classification techniques to distinguish meme coins from other assets.